frankowobu/food-delivery-app/README.md

-# Food Delivery App

-A RESTful API for a food delivery application built with Spring Boot.
-This app allows users to order meals, leave feedback, and manage their accounts.
-Admins can create meals, approve orders, and view feedback.
+A robust and scalable backend application for a food delivery service, built using Spring Boot.
+The app supports user registration, authentication, and role-based access for managing meal orders and administrative tasks.
+With integrated CI/CD pipelines and semantic versioning, this project is designed for efficient development and deployment.

-## Features
+## Key Features

-- User authentication with JWT tokens
+- **User Management**: Signup, login, and authentication with JWT.
-- Role-based access (User/Admin)
-- CRUD operations for meals and orders
+- **Meal Management**: CRUD operations for meals by admins.
-- CORS configuration for secure API access
+- **Order Management**: Users can place orders, and admins can approve them.
-- Custom error handling for better user feedback
+- **Feedback System**: Collect user feedback for quality improvement.
+- **Role-Based Access**: Ensures secure access for users and admins.
+- **CI/CD Pipeline**:
+  - Automated builds, Docker image creation, and push to Docker Hub on merging to the main branch.
+  - Configured using GitLab CI/CD for streamlined deployment processes.
+- **Semantic Versioning**:
+  - Automatic version incrementing based on Conventional Commits (`feat`, `fix`, `Breaking Change`).
 ## Tech Stack

 - **Backend:** Spring Boot, Java
 - **Database:** MySQL
 - **Security:** Spring Security with JWT
 - **Build Tool:** Maven
+- **CICD:** Gitlab

 ## Getting Started